slowernews/wisdom-tldr/chapters/chapter_appendix.md

 100 blocks a day - wait but why

 <!--
-“Just because you use your eyes, doesn’t mean you see what’s actually there.” -- Murray Carter be present
+> *'Just because you use your eyes, doesn’t mean you see what’s actually there.' -- Murray Carter*

+> *'If you are waiting for anything in order to live and love without holding back, then you suffer.' -- David Deida*

+be present

 life is long enough

 We are all made of time and we keep wasting each other..

-> *'If you are waiting for anything in order to live and love without holding back, then you suffer.' -- David Deida* -->
+-->